San Francisco Wealth Management For Ultra-High Net Worth Investor

 Larger firms are more likely to use a cookie-cutter approach, using the same models and basic plan structures for the majority of their clients.

-4. Private Wealth Managers Won’t Pawn You Off
+4. Private Wealth Advisors Won’t Pawn You Off

 With a smaller firm on your side, you can assure yourself that your advisor will be your advisor for the long haul.

-It’s incredibly frustrating to sit through all the onboarding meetings and consultations, feel like you have a great rapport with someone, and then get passed off to some other worker at the company a couple weeks later.
-Kind of like your mortgage being sold to a new company every few months.
+It’s incredibly frustrating to sit through all the onboarding meetings and consultations, feel like you have a great rapport with someone, and then get passed off to some other worker at the company a couple of of weeks later.
+Kind of like your mortgage is sold to a new company every few months.

 And this leads to reason #5.